 Jennifer Raymond is a knit and crochet designer who teaches up and down the east coast.
 Her family is still baffled that her hobby has become her career.
 When teaching, her classes feature a high energy style and ready sense of humor.
 With a long career working with children, Jennifer loves to feature interactive elements in her classes.

 When not knitting or crochet, she can be often seen zipping around DC and the surrounding area on her bike.

-Jillian taught herself to knit eight years ago while in college.
-Since then, knitting has been a source of friendship, entertainment, and sanity.
-She looks forward to sharing her love of the craft with customers and learning new skills (like spinning and crochet) at fibre space™.
+Jillian taught herself to knit while in college in 2004.
+For her, knitting has been a source of friendship, entertainment, and sanity.
+After joining the fibre space™ community in 2013, she began teaching through private lessons and classes.
+She looks forward to sharing her love of knitting and helping her students reach new crafting heights.